 If you are a military parent, you have probably seen that study about how military teens are more likely to think about suicide than civilian kids.
-Or that the Department of Defense is considering whether they should study suicide among family members.
+Or that the Department of Defense is supposed to be tracking suicide rates among family members.
 You might have even seen a couple of questions about teen suicide on the Blue Star Families Military Lifestyle survey.

 Yes, we need studies.
 But as a mother whose military teen died, there are things I want other military parents to know that go beyond what anyone would study.

 The night TJ died, there were no signs like you see in a movie.
 There was no sad soundtrack.
 There was no giving things away.
 There were no threats.

 Instead I was working to make a deadline for a paper due in one of my classes.
 My husband Rich wanted to cook out and invite TJ’s friends to join us, so I stopped.
 We all had a good time.

 I resumed my work when TJ and his friends left.
 He came home and finished up some school stuff and was ready to go to bed.

 I stopped what I was doing to go give him a hug and kiss goodnight.
 I told him I loved him.
 I didn't know that night I would never see him alive again.

 TJ had the most tender heart.
 I remember when my boys were nine and 11, their gecko died.
 They were completely heartbroken.
 Next thing I knew they were standing by a little box, with a tiny flag on top, with their toy riffles.
 They wanted the gecko to have a military funeral.

 TJ was the kind of boy who got in trouble at school because of his chatting or comic relief in the classroom.
 TJ would go to the office quite a bit and wound up becoming a beloved break in their day.